-If you were injured or lost a loved one in the Metrolink train crash, the experienced personal injury attorneys at The Law Office of Bertoldo, Baker, Carter & Smith are ready to help guide you through this difficult time.
+If you were injured or lost a loved one in the Metrolink train crash, the experienced personal injury attorneys at The Law Office of Bertoldo, Baker, Carter, Smith & Cullen are ready to help guide you through this difficult time.

-The attorneys at Bertoldo, Baker, Carter & Smith have years of experience in successfully defending the rights of the seriously injured and their families.
+The attorneys at Bertoldo, Baker, Carter, Smith & Cullen have years of experience in successfully defending the rights of the seriously injured and their families.
 Contact us today to see how we can help you.

 Metrolink Train Accident